Taste the Rainbow: 15 Colorful Treats to Make in Honor of Pride Month

 Citrus Salad with Pomegranate Seeds

-Health nuts needn’t feel forgotten -- our aim is equality, after all.
+Health nuts needn't feel forgotten.
 This fruity melange is resplendent with (almost) every color of the rainbow.

 Chocolate Ganache Heart Tartlets